An account detailing a report which urges the French president to return Africa museum pieces.

 An account of the indiscriminate killing of blacks and the poor as a historical and institutionalised event in Brazil.

-The Getty Museum Challenge during lockdown was to recreate a famous work of art using props from around your home.
+A challenge during lockdown to recreate a famous work of art using props from around your home.
 Opera singer and broadcaster Peter Braithwaite used the opportunity to draw attention to examples of Black presence in portraiture as they are not frequently seen in works of art.

 Current director of the V&A explaining his viewpoint that plundered artwork shouldn’t automatically be returned to the country of origin.